Improving initial-state-dependent quantum circuit optimization by introducing state labels: Results

-To evaluate the \aqcel performance against larger quantum circuit, we perform the same experiment for the 2-step QPS circuit.
-Figures~\ref{fig:twostepcnot} and~\ref{fig:twostepcz} show the number of two-qubit gates for the optimized 2-step QPS circuit on the ideal topology with all-to-all connectivity and the $ibm\_fez$ backend, respectively.
-The number of two-qubit gates is reduced to 54\% at the best with $CX$-pair removal on the ideal all-to-all connectivity.
-The fraction becomes moderate on the $ibm\_fez$ due to the additional $CX$ gates introduced by the SWAP gates.
-Figure~\ref{fig:twostepfidelity} shows the fidelities of the optimized circuits with the $ibm\_fez$ backend.
-With the $CX$-pair removal, the accumulated gate errors in \aqcelvTwo are expected to be reduced relative to \aqcelvOne, appearing as the improved fidelity at the thresholds below 0.15.
-The number of two-qubit gates is the maximum at the noise threshold around zero and decreases with increasing noise threshold (Figure~\ref{fig:twostepcz}). \aqcel identifies the computational bases of the control qubits above the threshold and decides what control operations can be removed based on the observed bitstrings.
-The higher the threshold becomes, the more reduction of the control operations occurs, hence the fidelity of the circuit as well.
-The improved fidelity for \aqcelvTwo, reaching the maximum around the threshold of 0.15, indicates the trade-off between the reduction of gate errors and the decreased compatibility of the original and optimized circuits with increasing threshold.
-This supports the observation that the fidelity significantly decreases and there is no difference between \aqcelvOne and \aqcelvTwo when the threshold becomes too high exceeding 0.15.
+To evaluate the \aqcel performance for a larger quantum circuit, we perform the same experiment for the 2-step QPS circuit.
+Figures~\ref{fig:twosteptwoqubitgate}(a) and~\ref{fig:twosteptwoqubitgate}(b) show the number of two-qubit gates for the optimized 2-step QPS circuit on the ideal topology with all-to-all connectivity and on the $ibm\_fez$ backend, respectively.
+The number of two-qubit gates is reduced to 54\% at best relative to the \aqcelvOne-optimized circuit when the $CX$-pair removal is applied on the ideal all-to-all connectivity.
+The reduction is more moderate on the $ibm\_fez$ backend because additional two-qubit gates are introduced by SWAP operations required by the hardware connectivity.
+A significant fraction of the additional reduction from \aqcelvOne to \aqcelvTwo originates from $CX$ pairs associated with the decomposition of multi-controlled gates.
+These $CX$ pairs often involve qubits that temporarily store control conditions and are then uncomputed.
+The state label manager allows \aqcelvTwo to identify qubits that are used only temporarily to store a control condition, namely qubits whose state is known to be $\ket{0}$ before the first $CX$ gate and is uncomputed back to $\ket{0}$ after the paired $CX$ gates.
+This enables \aqcelvTwo to remove the corresponding redundant $CX$ pairs.

+To separate the deviation induced by finite values of the threshold from hardware noise, we compare the original and \aqcel-optimized 2-step QPS circuits using a noiseless simulator.
+Figure~\ref{fig:noiselessfidelity} shows the Hellinger fidelity between the output distributions of these two circuits as a function of the noise threshold.
+Since both circuits are evaluated without hardware noise, this comparison quantifies how much the optimized circuit deviates from the original circuit when finite threshold values are used.
+The fidelity decreases as the threshold is increased, indicating that more aggressive gate removal increases the deviation from the original circuit.
+This noiseless validation provides a reference for interpreting the hardware fidelity shown below: the hardware result reflects a competition between the reduction of accumulated hardware errors due to shorter circuits and the deviation induced by finite values of the threshold.